GemCopeland/personal-website/src/pages/home.md

   Last updated: 12.2021
 ---

 Interdependent digital designer.
-Sometimes writer, researcher, gardener, facilitator.
+Sometimes writer, researcher, gardener.

 Member of [Common Knowledge](http://commonknowledge.coop), a not-for-profit worker cooperative that works with grassroots organisers and communities around the world.
 We design and build digital tools to multiply their impact, build power and achieve radical change.